Skip to content

 Like Quinn’s Empress of Rome Saga, Debra May Macleod’s historical fiction about influential women in Ancient Rome is filled with action and intrigue.
 She has two trilogies that focus on Vestal Virgins.

-First is The First Vestals of Rome, set in the 8th century BCE and*The Vesta Shadows**, which shows the fall of the Roman republic and the rise of empires.
-You might also enjoy these authors like Mary Kay Andrews).
+First is The First Vestals of Rome, set in the 8th century BCE and The Vesta Shadows, which shows the fall of the Roman republic and the rise of empires.

 “You were raised to a great height by our friendship, but mostly through your own extraordinary accomplishments, which all men acknowledged.”